tbm/homepage/content/debian/o2/index.md

 <%= render "adsense-wideskyscaper-right" %>
 <% end %>

-In the following, I will describe how to install Debian 5.0 (lenny) on SGI O2 (IP32) machines with R5000, R5200 or RM7000 processors.
+In the following, I will describe how to install Debian 7.0 (wheezy) on SGI O2 (IP32) machines with R5000, R5200 or RM7000 processors.

 Note that I will only discuss issues related to the installation on O2 and